 Replacing a bath for a shower certainly isn't ideal for everyone.
 If you go to resell your house, a home without a tub could bring the value of your home down as buyers traditionally tend to look for this.

-With the Chelsea Bath, no one is stuck at the tap end
+With a double ended bath, no one is stuck at the tap end

 For those with limited space, corner baths provide a great option.
 Your bath can be accessorised with wood effect panels in different colours to match existing or even new bathroom furniture.

 So whichever option you choose, it is reassuring to know that there is a bath or shower option tailor-made to your needs.